 6. Supply chain traceability

-Supply chains can also benefit from using blockchain for cybersecurity.
+Supply chains can also benefit from enterprise blockchain development for cybersecurity.
 The technology can maintain secure, unalterable records of transactions and freight details throughout the product life cycle, involving multiple parties.
 This significantly diminishes the risks of product counterfeiting and unauthorized alterations by any individual party.

 Blockchain can also validate and authenticate suppliers, ensuring that only trusted partners are part of the supply chain, thus enhancing security and reliability.